 Whether you are working in a hospital, veterinary clinic, or any of the other numerous facilities that use ultrasound machines, your equipment can get damaged.
-Unless there is a specific incident, such as a hard impact on your equipment, your ultrasound will often get damaged slowly over time.
+Unless there is a specific incident, such as a hard impact to your probe, your ultrasound will often get damaged slowly over time.

-It is best to seek repairs for your ultrasound equipment when minor problems are present rather than waiting for a big issue to present itself.
-It keep your facility safe for everyone, patients and staff alike.
-These major repairs will also often cost much more to repair.
+It is best to seek professional repair services for your ultrasound probe when minor problems are present rather than waiting for a big issue to wreak havoc.
+It keeps your facility safe for everyone, patients and staff alike.
+As well as, keep your cost and downtime way down.

 Black lines appearing on your ultrasound screen are not normal.
 When you see lines like this, it is often caused because one of the piezoelectric crystals stops sending or receiving signals.
-As soon as you start to see black lines on your ultrasound images, it is time to take it in for repair.
+As soon as you start to see black lines on your ultrasound images, it is time to get it repaired.
 If the problems become more significant, it can be difficult to give accurate diagnoses.

 You may look at a damaged cable and think it’s no big deal.
 Your iPhone charging cable is exposed and has a broken sheath, but it still charges your phone, right?